Carolina University: Athletics

-Carolina University athletic teams are the Bruins.
+The Carolina University athletic teams are called the Bruins.
 The university participates in the National Christian College Athletic Association (NCCAA) at the Division I level in the South Region.

-The university currently fields 11 teams.
+The university currently fields 11 intercollegiate sports teams.
 Men's sports include baseball, basketball, cross country, soccer, men's volleyball, and track and field.
 Women's sports include basketball, cross country, soccer, softball, track and field, and volleyball.

 The university's athletic department expanded in recent years, growing from three sports in 2017 to nine in two years.
-CU plans to add several more over, including the additions of men's volleyball and women's cheerleading in 2020–21.
+CU plans to add several more, including the additions of men's volleyball and women's cheerleading in 2020–21.
 The university also moved the athletics department from NCCAA Division II to the Division I level and added athletic scholarship opportunities.
-One notable former coach is Josh Howard, a former NBA All-Star player and Dallas Mavericks player, Howard got his start in collegiate coaching as the CU men's basketball head coach from 2016 to 2020.
+One notable former coach is Josh Howard, a former NBA All-Star player and Dallas Mavericks player.
+Howard got his start in collegiate coaching as the CU men's basketball head coach from 2016 to 2020.